AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/aa-cja-column-reference.md

 Not for external use; internally used by Adobe for processing optimizations.
 A numeric ID that represents the method used to identify the visitor.<br>`0`: Custom visitor ID or Unknown/not applicable<br>`1`: IP and user agent fallback <br>`2`: HTTP Mobile Subscriber Header <br>`3`: Legacy cookie value (`s_vi`) <br>`4`: Fallback cookie value (`s_fid`) <br>`5`: Identity Service

+{{#cja-df-post}}

 +++

 +++**`visit_keywords`**

-The [Search keyword](/help/components/dimensions/search-keyword.md) dimension.
+The Search keyword dimension.
 This column uses a non-standard character limit of varchar(244) to accommodate back-end logic used by Adobe.
 The post-processed column is `**post_keywords**`, not `**post_visit_keywords**`.

+{{#cja-df-post}}

 +++

 +++**`visit_num`**

-The [Visit number](/help/components/dimensions/visit-number.md) dimension.
+The Visit number dimension.
 Starts at 1, and increments each time a new visit starts per visitor.

 +++

 +++**`visit_page_num`**

-The [Hit depth](/help/components/dimensions/hit-depth.md) dimension.
+The Hit depth dimension.
 Increases by 1 for each hit that the visitor generates.
 Resets each visit.

 +++